federicodj/html5bootcamp/README.md

 #####Practice:#####

-1. Create a track listing with your favorite movies.
+1. Create a list with your favorite tracks.
 Data shall be persisted in localhost.

 2. Show track details in a separate details view.